Synopsik/DiscordBot/README.md

 load_dotenv()
 ```

-3. Create an intents object configuration file and set the permissions for channels you need, then you can instantiate your bot
+12. * Create an intents object configuration file and set the permissions for channels you need
+    * Then you can instantiate your bot
 ```
 intents = discord.Intents.default()
 intents.presences = True # Allows the bot to view user presence (e.g., online/offline status)